lit/lit-element/docs/index.md

 ### Interoperable

-LitElement follows the web platform standards, so your components are interoperable.
+LitElement follows the [web components standards](https://developer.mozilla.org/en-US/docs/Web/Web_Components), so your components will work with any framework.

 LitElement uses custom elements for easy inclusion in web pages, and shadow DOM for encapsulation.
-There’s no new abstraction to learn.
+There’s no new abstraction on top of the web platform.

 </div>
 <div style="flex: 1">

 ### Fast and light

 Whether your end users are in emerging markets or Silicon Valley, they’ll appreciate that LitElement is extremely fast.

 LitElement uses [lit-html](https://github.com/Polymer/lit-html) to define and render HTML templates.
-DOM updates are lightning fast, because the browser only re-renders the data that changes.
+DOM updates are lightning-fast, because lit-html only re-renders the data that changes.

 </div>
 </div>